-ASTC is launching this new initiative because Community Science encompasses a diverse set of community-centered approaches, models, and tools that science and technology centers and museums can use to fulfill their missions to advance lifelong science learning, connecting science and society, engaging diverse audiences, and partnering to solve local and global challenges.
+Community Science encompasses a diverse set of community-centered approaches, models, and tools that science and technology centers and museums can use to fulfill their missions to advance lifelong science learning, connect science and society, engage diverse audiences, and partner to solve local and global challenges.

-A widely varied set of Community Science approaches in use by science and technology centers and museums and our partners include:
+A wide variety of approaches to Community Science are currently in use by science and technology centers and museums and our partners including:

 - Public dialogue and deliberation programs on how science, technology, and innovation intersect with societal issues